jannis-baum/bachelor-thesis/thesis/chapters/3_2-implementation.md

   validation.

-To ensure unambiguous matching, the \glspl{annotation} stored on the Annotation Interface need to injectively map to entities on the Annotation Server.
+To ensure unambiguous matching, the \glspl{annotation} stored on the Annotation Interface need to injectively map to data on the Annotation Server.
 This is achieved by storing the corresponding drug's \gls{rxcui} in the documents for all \glspl{annotation} and additionally storing the corresponding gene symbol and gene results for \gls{guideline} \glspl{annotation}.